jcraigk/blog/_posts/2023-09-19-ozymandias-ii.md

 <div class="poem">OZYMANDIAS II (SELF REPLICATA)

-I met a metallic man rich of time,
+I met a metallic man unfazed by time,
 Who said - "A gentle smith enthralled in
 Tireless craft was usher to a paradigm
 That mimics Art, the fitful mind of artificer